fly-apps/safe-ecto-migrations/README.md

 # Safe Ecto Migrations

-A non-prescriptive guide on common migration recipes and how to avoid trouble.
+A non-exhaustive guide on common migration recipes and how to avoid trouble.

 - [Adding an index](#adding-an-index)
 - [Adding a reference or foreign key](#adding-a-reference-or-foreign-key)